-IDES 102 | INTERIOR DESIGN STUDIO I (2-4-4) Prerequisite: IDES 101 | S, and Upon demand
+IDES 192 | INTERIOR DESIGN STUDIO II: DRAWING FOR INTERIOR DESIGN (1-6-4) Prerequisite: IDES 191 | S, and Upon demand

-This is a foundation studio course which introduces technical drafting and perspective drawing.
-Students will learn basic interior drafting vocabulary as well as sketching and formal one and two-point perspectives.
-The studio will integrate the above as part of the design process.
+This studio introduces technical drafting in both two and three dimensions.
+Students learn basic interior drafting vocabulary as well as isometric and axonometric views.
+Students learn the theory and practice of dimensioning techniques and scale.
+The studio integrates the above as part of the design process.